merwin-asm/OpenCrawler/README.md

 The first thing is install the project...
 The installer provided is only for Linux..

-In windows the application wont be added to path or requirements be install soo check out the installation procedure for Windows.
+In windows the application wont be added to path or requirements be installed soo check out the installation procedure for Windows.

 ### Installation